After hours of debate - and some friction - green light is given to controversial Wood View new homes proposal

 After listening to the argument, the seven councillors unanimously agreed to debate the whole application again.

-Before senior planning officer Matthew Gallagher addressed the meeting with his presentation, which again recommended refusal, committee chairman Cllr Tom Kelly Keeley said it was not the case that Mr Hunt was attempting to over-rule councillors' decision and he praised his openness and honesty when dealing with other applications over which he had had concerns.
+Before senior planning officer Matthew Gallagher addressed the meeting with his presentation, which again recommended refusal, committee chairman Cllr Tom Kelly said it was not the case that Mr Hunt was attempting to over-rule councillors' decision and he praised his openness and honesty when dealing with other applications over which he had had concerns.

 The committee was read a statement by ward councillors saying they were against the development, concluding: "This application would bring chaos and devastation to the Wood View estate."

-Cllr Angela Lawrence quizzed Mr Gallagher about a contribution towards education in the area, saying is it true the application will put in £600,000.
+Cllr Angela Lawrence quizzed Mr Gallagher about a contribution towards education in the area, saying 'is it true the application will put in £600,000?'

 Mr Gallagher confirmed the applicant would be required to offer 35 per cent affordable housing, it would provide a financial contribution towards health care and the financial contribution to education "is six figures - yes!"